mpv-player/mpv/DOCS/man/input.rst

     This has a number of sub-properties.
 Replace ``<name>`` with the name of a top-level option.
-No guarantee of stability is given to any of these sub-properties - they may change radically in the feature.
+No guarantee of stability is given to any of these sub-properties - they may change radically in the future.

     ``option-info/<name>/name``
         The name of the option.